DespairC/SimpleDB/course-info-2021/lab4.md

 strict two-phase locking (which you will use to ensure isolation and atomicity of your transactions) works.

-In the remainder of this section, we briefly overview these concepts and discuss how they relate to SimpleDB.
+In the remainder of this section, we briefly overview（概述） these concepts and discuss how they relate to SimpleDB.

 ###  2.1.
 Transactions

-A transaction is a group of database actions (e.g., inserts, deletes, and reads) that are executed *atomically*; that is, either all of the actions complete or none of them do, and it is not apparent to an outside observer of the database that these actions were not completed as a part of a single, indivisible action.
+A transaction is a group of database actions (e.g., inserts, deletes, and reads) that are executed(实施) *atomically*; that is, either all of the actions complete or none of them do, and it is not apparent to an outside observer of the database that these actions were not completed as a part of a single, indivisible action.